THGLab/CSpred/README.md

 </pre>

 ## Reproducibility
   You can reproduce the results by preparing all the data and retrain the model on your own machine.
-Follow [`PROCEDURE.md`]() for a complete description of how to train the model.
+Follow [`PROCEDURE.md`](https://github.com/JerryJohnsonLee/CSpred/blob/master/train_model/PROCEDURE.md) under the folder `train_model/` for a complete description of how to train the model.